Birka: Björkö archaeological site

-Ownership of Björkö is today mainly in private hands and is used for farming.
-The settlement site, however, is an archaeological site, and a museum has been built nearby for exhibition of finds (mostly replicas), models and reconstructions.
-It is a popular site to visit during the summer times.
-The complete collection of archaeological finds from the excavations on Björkö are held by The Swedish History Museum in Stockholm, and many of the artifacts are on display there.
+Ownership of Björkö is today mainly in private hands and is used for farming and management also benefits biodiversity.

 The archaeological remains are located in the north part of Björkö and span an area of about 7 hectares (17 acres).
 The remains are both burial-sites and buildings, and in the south part of this area, there is also a hill fort called "Borgen" ("The Fortress").
 The construction technique of the buildings is still unknown, but the main material was wood.
 An adjacent island holds the remains of Hovgården, an estate that housed the King's retinue during visits.

 Approximately 700 people lived at Birka when it was at its largest, and about 3,000 graves have been found.
 Its administrative center was supposedly located outside of the settlement itself, on the nearby island of Adelsö.

 The most recent large excavation was undertaken between 1990 and 1995 in a region of dark earth, believed to be the site of the main settlement.